sinesy/GitBookLegacy/EE2-How-to-install.md

 **It is recommended to use Chrome or Mozilla Firefox browsers** ; Internet Explorer 8 or above are also supported, but they are not optimized for javascript usage as for the other two browsers.

+#### PORTING FROM JAVA 1.7 TO JAVA 11

+In case you already have a Platform installation previous to Platform 6 \(previous to Java 11\) and need to migrate it to the last version, you have to follow the steps reported above: installing the new version of Plaftorm, specify the same settings for the database connection.

+After doing it, bear in mind that you have also to copy a few other files:

+* copy the application static content from one installation to the other
+* copy the WEb-INF/classes/reports subfolder from the previous installation to the new one

 #### 4WS.PLATFORM INSTALLER STEPS

 * **START**